-Two of the three Independent Directors, Mr. Sia Taik Hian and Encik Omar Bin Mohamed Said had served the Company for a cumulative term of more than 9 years, exceeding the 9 years as per the recommendations of the Code.
+All Independent Directors, Mr. Sia Taik Hian, Encik Omar Bin Mohamed Said and Mr. Khoo Kah Hock, had served the Company for a cumulative term of more than 9 years, exceeding the 9 years as per the recommendations of the Code.
 The Board believes that the length of the service does not in any way interfere with their exercise of independent judgement to act in the interest of the Company.